 What information is needed in order to get car insurance in Alabama?

-When you contact Alabama insurance companies, agents will need to know the type of car you want to insure, your age, where you live, your annual mileage and information about your driving record.
+When you contact Alabama insurance companies, agents will likely need to know the type of car you want to insure, your age, where you live, your annual mileage and information about your driving record.